Ultimate Guide to Blind Rivets

 Pop rivet Vs blind rivet.

 This is a common customer clarification.
 The answer is there is little difference between Pop® rivet, pop rivet, and blind rivet.
-These are different rivet terms for the same item, a blind rivet means you do not need access to the other side of the material, or you can't see the other side of the material.
-Also known as pop rivets because this is the name of the original rivet company-Pop® and this is the sound rivets make upon installation.
+These are different terms for the same item, a blind rivet means you do not need access to the other side of the working piece, or you can't see the other side of the material.
+Also known as pop rivets because this is the name of the original rivet company-Pop®, also this is the sound rivets make upon installation.

 Frequently Asked Rivet Questions.